 Grade 3—Complete tearing of the ligament

 Talk with your doctor about the best treatment plan for you.
 Recovery time ranges depending on the grade of the injury.
-Physical Therapy treatment may include:
+Physical Therapy treatment for ACL tears may include:

 Exercises to help promote recovery.
 Specifically, therapists will design a program to strengthen the whole leg as well improve its range of motion.